gletort/PhysiBoSS/README.md

 ### Running one simulation
 To run a simulation, you need (at least) a XML parameter file indicating the conditions of the simulation, and the networks file (you can find some on [MaBoSS website](http://maboss.curie.fr)).
-Other options are possible, cf the code-documentation or examples or wiki for more informations.
+Other options are possible, cf the code-documentation or this repository wiki for more informations.

 Example of a parameter file (with only few parameters shown):
 ~~~xml